andystanton/euler/README.md

 # Project Euler Solutions

 Solutions to [Project Euler](https://projecteuler.net) problems.
+The solutions rely on language features only i.e. no third party libraries.
 Includes shell script to run source files containing a solution.

 The problem and answer can be included in plain text files in each problem directory, e.g.